• Skip to primary navigation

 The command is: git pull –rebase

-Git Pull Rebase
+Git Pull Command 8

 The only drawback of the Git rebases command is that it can make small commits and changes difficult to identify.
-However, this is a personal choice, and many open source projects do not use the ‘rebase’ command for this reason.
+However, this is a personal choice, and many open-source projects do not use the ‘rebase’ command for this reason.

-Categories
+Categories GIT